nobotro/eachine_e10_pc_controller/README.md

 # drone_pc_remote
-This project is about how to control jjrc h36 and eachine e010 drone using pc and esp32 with micropython
+This project is about how to control jjrc h36 and eachine e010 drone using pc and esp32 with micropython.
+This drones uses MJX protocol

 # Instruction